superbobry/blog/content/pyspark-namedtuple.md

 implementation &mdash; namedtuple serialization.

-[`collections.namedtuple`][namedtuple] is a concise way of defining *data classes*, that is immutable classes whose sole purpose is storing a bunch of values.
+[`collections.namedtuple`][namedtuple] is a concise way of defining *data classes*, immutable classes whose sole purpose is storing a bunch of values.
 For example,

 ```python
 from collections import namedtuple